RD-International/website/README.md

 - Modify the files in the **/public** folder:
   - favicon
   - robots.txt -> update the Sitemap url to your own domain
   - open-graph -> the open-graph is the image that will be displayed when sharing the blog link.
-For posts, the preview image is the post cover.
+For tours, the preview image is the tour cover.
 - Edit the social networks in **src/data/links.ts**, change the URL to your social network.

 ## 🗂️ Adding a category